dgon-jd/ar-comparison-article/Readme.md

 In progress

 ### ARKit
 Takes second place.
-First, of course, you need to download Unity plugin.
-For our goals, we can use and modify UnityARImageAnchor example.
+First or course you need to download Unity plugin.
+For our goals we can use and modify UnityARImageAnchor example.
-We can add new images in a few steps:
+We can adding new images in a few steps:
 1. Copy image to the project
-2. Create ARReferenceImage asset for each image where we describe the name, texture (actual image) and it's physical size.
+2. Create ARReferenceImage asset for earch image where we describe name, texture (actual image) and it's physical size.
 3. Create ARReferenceImagesSet
 4. In ARCameraManager Game Object select the reference to created ARReferenceImagesSet

 When any of the images described in the set are detected, events for add/update/remove specific  ARImageAnchor are triggered.
-We can use GenerateImageAnchor script to configure preflabs depending on detected ARReferenceImage.
+We can use GenerateImageAnchor script to configure  preglabs depending on detected ARReferenceImage.

-When we configured our project it's time to run it.
-The usual procedure of building iOS project will run XCode, where you modify settings if you want and we can start testing.
+When we configured oru project it's time to run it.
+Usual procedure of building iOS project will run XCode, where you modify settings if you want and we can start testing.

 ### Vuforia
 The easiest thing to use.
 Install plugin and...

 1. Drop ARCamera to the scene
-2. Drop Vuforia Image with your image to the scene
+2. Drop Vuforia Image with your image to scene
-3. Drop an object to anchor the image as a child object to previous one.
+3. Drop any object to anchor the image as a child object to previous one.

 But that's not all.
 Yes, it's easy to use in projects but you need to do some work on their website.